TransposeData/docs/docs/quickstart.md

 ## Now, it's your turn!

 Try experimenting with the requests above yourself.
-For example, you could change the contract addresses to target different NFT collections (i.e. why not give Bored Ape Yacht Club a go?
+For example, you could change the contract addresses to target different NFT Collections (i.e. why not give Bored Ape Yacht Club a go?
 The contract address for Bored Ape Yacht Club is `0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D` ).

 When you’re ready to experiment further, check out the [ Transpose Atlas ](https://atlas.transpose.io) - a repository of Transpose SQL queries from our staff and from our community.